0xVolt/LearnProcessing/doc.md

+# Steps to running p5 projects in VSCode
+- Open up the command palette and select `Create p5.js Project`.
+- Write your code in the `sketch.js` file generated.

 # Steps to running Processing projects in VSCode

 - First create a directory with `<dir_name>` as its name and `cd` into it.